Turbasen/turbasen.py/README.md

 ## Usage

-turbasen.py implements the following datatypes:
+turbasen.py implements the following datatypes; import them from the `turbasen` module:

 * `Gruppe`
 * `Omrade`
 * `Sted`

-Import them from the `turbasen` module.
+turbasen.py is opinionated about available data fields, see the `FIELDS` attribute on each data type in [the models](https://github.com/Turbasen/turbasen.py/blob/master/turbasen/models.py).
+Retrieving an object with unrecognized fields and saving it will delete those fields by default.

 ### Static methods